KOISHI-KAWAI/Jacob_Course_Selector/README.md

 - ### Usage

-  1. Please make sure the installation of Python3 then use following command to install requirement in command line.
+  1. Please make sure the installation of Python3 and the Chrome browser then use following command to install requirement in command line.

      ```cmd
      pip install -r requirements.txt